-Although the popularity of Budapest over the last few years has seen soaring rental prices, the Hungarian capital has remained a favourite destination for long-term travellers to settle down, at least for a while.
+Although the popularity of Budapest over the last few years has seen soaring rental prices, the Hungarian capital has remained a favorite destination for long-term travelers to settle down, at least for a while.

-Budapest has a bit of everything, with excellent nightlife, the world famous thermal baths and an incredible array of historic sights to explore.
+Budapest has a bit of everything, with excellent nightlife, world-famous thermal baths, and an incredible array of historic sights to explore.